-Our result for $n \ge 2$ in Theorem 1, provides identifiability in the overcomplete regime with weaker matching condition 2 and krank condition 3.
+Our result for $n \ge 2$ in Theorem 9, provides identifiability in the overcomplete regime with weaker matching condition 2 and krank condition 3.
 The matching condition 2 is weaker than the above expansion condition which is based on the perfect matching and hence, does not allow overcomplete models.
 Furthermore, the above result for the bag-of-words admixture model requires full column rank of A which is more stringent than our krank condition 3.

-Remark 5 (Kruskal rank and degree diversity).
-Condition 3 requires that the Kruskal rank of the topic-word matrix be large enough compared to the maximum degree of the topics.
+Remark 11 (Kruskal rank and degree diversity) Condition 3 requires that the Kruskal rank of the topic-word matrix be large enough compared to the maximum degree of the topics.
 Intuitively, a larger Kruskal rank ensures enough diversity in the word supports among different topics under a higher level of sparsity.
 This Kruskal rank condition also allows for more degree diversity among the topics, when the topic persistence level n > 1.
 On the other hand, for the bag-of-words model (n = 1), using (4) implies that $2d{\min} > d{\max}$, where d{\min}, d{\max} are the minimum and maximum degrees of the topics.
 Thus, we provide identifiability results with more degree diversity when higher order moments are employed.

-Remark 6 (Recovery using l_1 optimization).
-It turns out that our conditions for identifiability imply that the columns of the n-gram matrix $A^{\odot n}$, defined in Definition 6, are the sparsest vectors in $\operatorname{Col}(M{2n}^{(n)}(x))$, having a tensor rank of one.
+Remark 12 (Recovery using l_1 optimization) It turns out that our conditions for identifiability imply that the columns of the n-gram matrix $A^{\odot n}$, defined in Definition 5, are the sparsest vectors in $\operatorname{Col}(M{2n}^{(n)}(x))$, having a tensor rank of one.
 See Appendix A. This implies recovery of the columns of A through exhaustive search, which is not efficient.
-Efficient l_1 -based recovery algorithms have been analyzed in [7,43] for the undercomplete case (n = 1).
+On the other hand, efficient l_1 -based recovery algorithms have been analyzed in Spielman et al. (2012a); Anandkumar et al. (2012) for the undercomplete case (n = 1).
 They can be employed here for recovery from higher order moments as well.
-Exploiting additional structure present in $A^{\odot n}$, for n > 1, such as rank-1 test devices proposed in [20] are interesting avenues for future investigation.
+Exploiting additional structure present in $A^{\odot n}$, for n > 1, such as rank-1 test devices proposed in De Lathauwer et al. (2007) are interesting avenues for future investigation.